Board Development Links

-• Focus on students as the foremost concern for all decision making.
+• Govern as a team to establish policies with a focus on students as the foremost concern for all decision making.

 • Learn, analyze and evaluate how your decisions and actions support and strengthen the classroom.